What Is Freedive Rehab — And Why Two Days Was Never Going to Be Enough

 If you arrive needing to tick a box, the week will still deliver.
 But most people leave having discovered that they were searching for something else — and found it somewhere around day four or five, somewhere between the surface and ten metres down, in water clear enough to see the reef shifting below them.

-At 90-day follow-up, 92% of Freedive Rehab graduates reported continuing to practice breath-hold or recreational freediving independently, versus 41% of the standard-course group.
-The most cited reason: “I had time to actually feel comfortable, not just pass a skill test.
+Freedive Rehab graduates reported continuing to practice breath-hold or recreational freediving independently.
+The most cited reason: “I had time to actually feel comfortable, not just pass a skill test.”

 The Honest Version of What to Expect